GeniusPilot2016/NeoBleeper/docs/TROUBLESHOOTING.md

 ## 6. Getting Help

-- **Provide computer and environment details:** When reporting hardware detection or sound issues, please include details about your computer (desktop/laptop, manufacturer/model, operating system) and any relevant peripherals.
+- **Provide computer and environment details:** When reporting hardware detection or sound issues, please include details about your computer (desktop/laptop, manufacturer/model, operating system) and any relevant hardware.
 - **Attach screenshots or error dialogs:** Screenshots of error or warning dialogs are very helpful.
 Specify exactly when the problem occurs.
 - **Include the log file:** Starting with newer versions, NeoBleeper creates a detailed log file called `DebugLog.txt` in the program folder.
-Please attach this file when seeking help, as it contains valuable diagnostic information about your system, NeoBleeper’s operation, and any errors encountered.
+Please attach this file when seeking help, as it contains helpful diagnostic information.
 - **Describe the steps to reproduce the issue:** Clearly outline what you were doing when the problem happened.
 - **Open an issue on GitHub:** For further assistance, open an issue on GitHub and include all the above details for the best support.